 In late August, just a few days before Labor Day, the City Council finally took up Hall-Harper’s proposed dollar store moratorium.
 Residents of North Tulsa filled the chambers and one by one spoke in favor of the measure — a show of support that Hall-Harper says made all the difference.
 The moratorium passed by a 5-to-4 vote.
 It suspended the permitting of new “small-box discount stores” for a period of six months in Hall-Harper’s district.

 Three months later, Hall-Harper proposed a permanent change to the city’s zoning code.
 She introduced a “dispersal” ordinance that would restrict the development of dollar stores in North Tulsa.
-Intended to foster “greater diversity in retail options and convenient access to fresh meats, fruits and vegetables,” the measure prohibits a dollar store from opening within one mile of an existing dollar store.
+Intended to foster “greater diversity in retail options and convenient access to fresh meats, fruits and vegetables,” the measure prohibits a dollar store from opening within one mile of an existing dollar store in a designated “overlay” district.
 It also prioritizes full-service grocery stores by cutting in half the number of parking spaces they are required to have.

 “I was told, ‘That is illegal, we can’t do that.’
 But fortunately, I had done my research,” says Hall-Harper.
 “Communities have the authority, and in my opinion the responsibility, to put these policies in place.”